 - Don’t worry too much about being poetic or flowery.
 The best love letters are usually written in simple, straightforward language.
 This isn’t to say that your letter should be dull–far from it!
 But using overly complicated language can actually make your letter sound insincere.
 Just be yourself and let your emotions come through in your words.

-Finally, don’t wait for a special occasion to write a love letter.
+- And, don’t wait for a special occasion to write a love letter.
 The best letters are often those that are written spontaneously, when the moment strikes you.
-So next time you’re feeling particularly loving or romantic, grab a pen and paper and let your heart guide your hand.

 A cover letter is your chance to make a good first impression with a potential employer.
 Here are some tips to help you write a strong cover letter: